 KAMEN has been forming collaborations with different local cultural institutions and art associations and projects.
 At this point we have several partners in Trebinje, the nearest city, just 15 km away: Gallery KC – Cultural Centre Trebinje, the Academy of Fine Arts, and the Museum of Herzegovina, with its team of anthropologists, ethnologists and archeologists.
 Residencies can be concluded with a presentation at the gallery or the museum.
 Also, residents can propose workshops or lectures/performances at the local Academy of Fine Arts or high schools.

 We also work with the local mountaineering society and geologists, especially the Devon Karst Research Society and their “Proteus Project in the Trebišnjica River Basin“.
 Together with environmental scientists, biologists, speleologists and volunteers from a variety of disciplines, we have been collecting data on the region’s rare and intricate cave systems and their associated fauna species.

-Also in our circle of partners are smaller associations that practice traditional craft (weaving, crochet, embroidery), singing, dancing and manufacturing musical instruments.
+As well our circle of partners includes smaller associations that practice for instance traditional craft (weaving, crochet, embroidery), singing, dancing and manufacturing musical instruments.

 Residents are encouraged to engage or collaborate with these local communities, organizations, ecosystems and materials in whatever way seems fit to their project.